ftlabs/correlations-service/README.md

 The following are mandatory params, the absence of which will kill the app on startup:

 * TOKEN=...
+	* Note: in the absence of token, the application will fall back to S3O.
+Otherwise, the token is passed to the endpoints as a header.
 * CAPI_KEY=...

 optional params